mikamai/dress-code/README.md

 ## Naming conventions

 1. Repositories and git branches should be named with parameterized names, e.g. `winter-is-coming`, not `WinterIsComing`;
-1. Git branches should be prefixed with the name or nickname of the branch creator;
+1. Git branches should be prefixed with the Trello/Jira/WhateverYoureUsing card/issue/feature ID.
+E.g. `305/awesome-new-feature`.

 ## Mandatory in any project